johanode/ltu-teaching/fft_python_matlab.md

 ### Spectrum

 Different spectral quantities emphasize different properties of a signal.
-The amplitude spectrum is useful for identifying sinusoidal amplitudes, while power spectra and power spectral densities are commonly used for energy and noise analysis.
+The amplitude spectrum is useful for identifying sinusoidal amplitudes.
+The power spectrum describes the signal's mean-square contribution in each frequency bin, while the power spectral density (PSD) describes power per unit bandwidth and is especially useful for broadband noise analysis.

 | Quantity               | Typical expression                              | Units                  |
 |------------------------|-------------------------------------------------|------------------------|